AKolumbic/star-wing/src/README.md

 1. **New Entities**: Add new classes to the entities directory
 2. **New Weapons**: Create new weapon types in the weapons/types directory
 3. **UI Components**: Add new UI elements to the UI directory
+4. **UI Styles**: Create new style modules in the styles directory
-4. **Audio Assets**: Add new audio files and update the audio management system
+5. **Audio Assets**: Add new audio files and update the audio management system
-5. **Background Effects**: Create new background types in the core/backgrounds directory
+6. **Background Effects**: Create new background types in the core/backgrounds directory